 The San Antonio Parks and Recreation Department offers a variety of programs and classes for teens, adults, and families within the community that help promote health and fitness like sports leagues & free Fitness in the Park, in addition to offering other opportunities to explore nature, science, music, and arts.

 San Antonio Sports is all about transforming our community though the power of sport!
 Starting with elementary to middle school aged youth, San Antonio Sports provides both in school and after school opportunities to get active and have fun.
-Check out their long list of Youth Sports Organizations!
+Check out their youth-friendly programs and long list of youth multi-sport organizations under the Healthy Kids Resources!

 Love the Spurs?
 Interested in basketball?
-The San Antonio Spurs offer several Basketball Clinics per year for both boys and girls ages 7-14.
+The San Antonio Spurs offer several basketball camps per year for both boys and girls ages 7-14.
 There is a fee to attend and parental/guardian consent is needed.
 Learn more!

 The Advocates – Boxing Youth Program is not just about learning the sport of boxing and staying fit but also about building character and reaching your full potential.
 The Boxing Youth Program is open to ages 8-22 years old.